Sandman star stole set item when no one was looking

 In the Hunger Games movies, Jennifer Lawrence – the protagonist Katniss Everdeen – also stole the heroine’s leather jacket and boots.

-Based on the comics by Neil Gaiman, Sandman became a big hit on Netflix.
-In addition to earning Number 1 in the Top 10 of streaming, the series won the hearts of critics, securing an 86% approval on Rotten Tomatoes.
+Based on the comics by Neil Gaiman, Sandman became a huge hit on Netflix.
+In addition to winning Number 1 in the Top 10 of streaming, the series won the hearts of critics, securing an 86% approval on Rotten Tomatoes.

 You can now check out the 1st season of Sandman, with Tom Sturridge, on Netflix.